-A solution of `KClO_3` is made by dissolving 20g `KCIO_3` in 100 g of water (`H_2O` ) at 60C.
+A solution of is made by dissolving 20g

 A solution is considered saturated when no more of the solute can be dissolved in the solution.
 Any additional amount of solute added remains undissolved.